 What we aim to do

-The Power of Play will offer practical ideas to parents, caregivers and professionals who work with children, including:
+The Power of Play campaign offers practical ideas to parents, caregivers and professionals who work with children, including:

 Proven play advice and resources for parents—online in social media and videos, and in toy stores—on how to inject play into their children's lives.

-"Play to the Rescue" ideas to help parents avoid the temptation of handing over a phone or tablet to a child at restaurants, in cars, on bad-weather days and during everyday errands and routines.
+"Play to the Rescue" ideas.
+The goal is to equip parents to avoid the temptation of handing over a phone or tablet to a child at restaurants, in cars, on bad-weather days and during everyday errands and routines.

 Partners in play

-"As a pediatrician, I know how essential creative, open-ended play is for young children's brain development, language acquisition, problem-solving skills, social interactions and physical activity," said Sally Goza, MD, FAAP, a pediatrician in Georgia and past-president of the AAP.
+"As a pediatrician, I know how essential creative, open-ended play is for young children's brain development, language acquisition, problem-solving skills, social interactions and physical activity," said former AAP President Sally Goza, MD, FAAP.
 "When children and parents play together, that's when we see those magical moments that are so important for children's growth.
-We are so pleased to be part of the Power of Play alliance to help families understand what they can do in terms of play to foster the best health outcomes for their kids."
+We are so pleased to be working with Melissa & Doug to help families understand what they can do in terms of play to foster the best health outcomes for their kids."